AerialMantis/cppcon-parallelism-class/docs/sycl_01_configuring_a_queue.md

 };
 ```

+Remember the platform associated with a device can be retrieved using the `get_platform` member function.

-Remember that the value returned will reflect the score for each device, and a device with a negative score will never be chosen.
+Remember that the value returned from the device selector's function call operator will represent the score for each device, and a device with a negative score will never be chosen.

 [sycl-specification]: https://www.khronos.org/registry/SYCL/specs/sycl-1.2.1.pdf